 Technological innovation in the Information technology industry presents complex challenges for IT security professionals.
 The focus of yesteryear was on endpoint protection and server security.
 Today, the IT security focus areas encompass cloud security, ransomware attacks, and mobile security.
 Also, internet background radiation whereupon remote desktop protocol applications get exploited by attackers.
+Also protection for the cloud IP PBX.

 And the age of bringing your own device (BYOD) further complicates people and information systems security.
 This is because, with a weak BYOD policy, smartphones will only be protected while being used within the corporate network environment.
 And become vulnerable to attackers when outside the office because of the unsecured wireless network.